A very warm and special double "thank you" to best‑selling author Richard Castle for so kindly

 Prue exhaled.
 "When is your birthday, Kelly?" she asked.

-Kelly was silent for a moment as the realization of something setting in.
+Kelly was silent for a moment as the realization of her own connection set in.

 "February 29th," she slowly replied.
 "Just like their's."